NikhilSaroop21/PROG7313_Agri_Energy_Connect_ST10040092/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 6. User Instructions

--For Employees:
+1.For Employees:

 Navigate to: /Identity/Account/Login

-Log in using your Employee credentials.
+-Log in using your Employee credentials.

-You will be able to:
+-You will be able to:

-Create new farmer profiles
+-Create new farmer profiles

-View and filter all product submissions
+-View and filter all product submissions

-Review and manage pending farmer access requests
+-Review and manage pending farmer access requests

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

- -For Farmers:
+ 1.For Farmers:

-Log in with approved farmer credentials.
+-Log in with approved farmer credentials.

-Once logged in:
+-Once logged in:

-Add products to your profile
+-Add products to your profile

-Edit or delete your own submissions
+-Edit or delete your submissions

-Filter your list by type or date
+-Filter your list by type or date

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------